AutoMecUA/AutoMec-AD/README.md

   - matplotlib==3.3.4

 # How to run
-The code used in this repository is meant to drive a real world car , however using ros we can simulate an enviroment where we can test our robot (car).
+The code used in this repository is meant to drive a real world car you can do so by folliwing the instructions on [Manual Driving](https://github.com/DanielCoelho112/AutoMec-AD/tree/readme/core/src/ManualDriving#manual-driving), however using ROS we can simulate an enviroment where we can test our robot (car).
+To do so, continue following the Setting up ROS Enviroment section.

 First we need to create a catkin **workspace** to build our project.
 Choose an apropriate location for this.